Generic Name: alprostadil (al-PROS-ta-dil)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include fainting; lasting pain in the penis; lightheadedness; painful or prolonged erection (eg, erection lasting more than 4 hours).Proper storage of alprostadil:

-Store alprostadil at 77 degrees F (25 degrees C).
+Before mixing, store alprostadil at 77 degrees F (25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+After mixing, you may store alprostadil below 77 degrees (25 degrees C) for up to 24 hours.
 Do not refrigerate or freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep alprostadil out of the reach of children and away from pets.

 - If you have any questions about alprostadil, please talk with your doctor, pharmacist, or other health care provider.